 A really good article I found after I had written the post.
-Written by Chaz Gormley, it describes the Goddess Hestia, the Greek equivalent of Vesta in terms of coaching and has a good description of the archetype.
+Written by Chaz Gormley, it describes the Goddess Hestia – the Greek equivalent of Vesta in terms of coaching and has a good description of the archetype.

 I love the ‘Good Country‘ initiative and have joined.
 I think it is a positive development in what these feminine planets are demanding.

 Although my post focuses on women, I know men are having a tough time too, as I see it in my practice all the time.
 As women are becoming empowered, many hurdles must be negotiated on all sides, and men need to stand up to women who go too far!
 We need each other, and balance between Mars and Venus, Pluto and Ceres, and Vesta and Mercury, with whom she is associated, is necessary.
 Imagine what we could do in the world if we really worked together and trusted each other.
 I think this video is a great reminder.
 Fearless women working with strong men!

 The music in the last video is ‘Wicked Game’- the first 2 lines seem relevant: